 45. Eat at the highest restaurant in North America.
 The CN tower 360 restaurant offers unparalleled views of Toronto with equally amazing food.

 46. Indulge your sweet took at the Sugar Shack Festival.
-The 2021 dates have not been set yet – follow the website for the most up-to-date information.
+2022 dates have not yet been announced.

 48. Tour Steam Whistle brewery – Steam Whistle Brewery offers 30-minute tours where you can learn all about the brewing process and taste the finished product!